home / writing

 Your shell is the foundation that every other tool builds upon, and frankly, most people are not taking full advantage of it.

 The default bash that ships with most systems is… fine.
 However, if you’re serious about command line productivity, you need to upgrade to something modern.
-I recommend zsh with a framework like Oh My Zsh, or if you want something that works beautifully out of the box, try fish.
+I recommend zsh with Oh My Zsh, or if you want something that works beautifully out of the box, try fish.

 But before we dive into configuration, can we talk about something that drives me absolutely insane?
 Please, for the love of all that is holy, resize your terminal window!
 I see people working in these tiny 80x24 windows like it’s 1985.
 You have a 27-inch monitor and you’re squinting at 12 lines of code at a time.
 Make your terminal bigger.
 Much bigger!

 Now, for the content of substance.
-First we must configure the shell.
-That means creating aliases to eliminate the friction1 from your daily workflow:
+First I had to configure the shell.
+That means creating aliases to eliminate the friction1 from my daily workflow:

 alias v='nvim' # why type 4 letters when 1 will do?